Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Distributed perception of social power with reflected appraisals

-To go beyond this limitation, we introduce the concepts of \emph{partially stubborn paths} and \emph{partially stubborn cycles}, which enable us to capture the interplay between the influence network $\mathcal{G}(C)$ and the mapping $\map{\Phi}{[0,1]^{n}}{\mathbb{R}^{n \times n}}$ defined by $\Phi(x)=(I_{n}-AW(x))^{-1}$ with $W(x)=\db{x}+(I_{n}-\db{x})C$.
-Leveraging these insights, we establish the uniqueness of the equilibrium for system~\eqref{e11}, and consequently for systems~\eqref{e5} and~\eqref{e5.1}.
-For detailed definitions and lemmas, see Definition~\ref{D2} and Lemmas~\ref{L2},~\ref{L3} in Appendix~\ref{app:aux}.
+Proposition~\ref{P2} shows that system~\eqref{e11} preserves the equilibria of the true social power dynamics~\eqref{e5} within $\Delta_n$.
+By Proposition~\ref{P2}, system~\eqref{e11} admits a unique equilibrium in $\Delta_{n}$ if the condition in Lemma~\ref{L1}~\ref{L1-3} holds.
+However, Monte Carlo validation suggests that this condition is not necessary~\cite[Conjecture 1]{YT-PJ-AM-LW-NEF-FB:22}.
+To go beyond this limitation, we introduce the notions of \emph{partially stubborn paths} and \emph{partially stubborn cycles}, which allow us to capture the interplay between the relative influence network $\mathcal{G}(C)$ and the mapping $\Phi(z)=(I_{n}-AW(z))^{-1}$; see Appendix~\ref{app:aux} for details.
+Exploiting these structural properties, we establish the uniqueness of the equilibrium for system~\eqref{e11} in $\Delta_{n}$.